Unionist leader says Brexit deal could sink N Ireland govt

 The EU says it won’t renegotiate the agreement and is calling for Britain to implement the deal that Prime Minister Boris Johnson agreed to.

 The two sides have agreed to keep talking.
-European Commission Vice-President Maros Sefcovic, the bloc’s senior Brexit official, is visiting Northern Ireland on Thursday and Friday to meet with businesses and politicians.
+Sefcovic, the European Commission vice-president Maros Sefcovic, is visiting Northern Ireland on Thursday and Friday to meet with businesses and politicians including Donaldson.

 Follow AP’s Brexit coverage at https://apnews.com/hub/brexit